awkwardgroup/pedit/README.md

 _or add child directly_<br>
 `var child = editor.addChild(element)`

+## Edit child element via JavaScript
-With a reference to the child object you can edit it via JavaScript, for example:<br>
+With a reference to the child object you can edit it via JavaScript:<br>
 `child.updateElementPosition(x, y)`<br>
-_or_
+_or_<br>
 `child.updateElementSize(widthPercent, heightPercent)`

+You can also access the child properties like offsets, size, etc.

 ## Options
-These are the default options that can be set for each editor.<br>
+These are the properties that can be set for each editor.

 editor.width<br>
 editor.height<br>
 editor.offset<br>